danikarasawa/sophieD/README.md

 # sophieD
-Project of my Mindstorms based on Python Language
+Project of my Lego Mindstorms based on Python Language